Loire Campaign (1429): Campaign

 The English attack Joan of Arc's positions at the Siege of Orléans.

 The English under John, Duke of Bedford ordered John, Lord Talbot to besiege Orléans with his subordinates, the Earl of Suffolk and the Earl of Salisbury.
 The English nearly succeeded.

 However, Joan of Arc led a series of counterattacks.
 Joan, aided by Gilles de Rais, Jean de Dunois, and Jean de Brosse attacked the English siege positions.
 The English could not stand these attacks.
 Lord Talbot had to retreat and break off the siege.

 The Battle of Jargeau

 The English are mowed down by arrows at the Battle of Jargeau.

 Then, Joan and John II, Duke of Alençon marched to capture Jargeau from the Earl of Suffolk.
 The English had 700 troops to face 1,200 French troops.
 Then, a battle began with a French assault on the suburbs.
 English defenders left the city walls and the French fell back.
 Joan of Arc used her standard to begin a French rally.
 The English retreated to the city walls and the French lodged in the suburbs for the night.

 The following morning Joan of Arc called upon the defenders to surrender.
 They refused.
-The French followed with heavy artillery bombardment using primitive cannons and siege engines.
-One of the town's towers fell.
+The following French heavy artillery bombardment was with primitive cannons and siege engines.
+Over the course of the day, one of the towers fell.
 Suffolk entered surrender nominations with a minor French captain, La Hire.
-This breach of protocol antagonized the French command.
+The French command was agonized by the breach in protocol.

 Joan of Arc initiated an assault on the town walls, surviving a stone projectile that split in two against her helmet as she climbed a scaling ladder.
 The English suffered heavy losses.
 Most estimates place the number at 300–400 of some 700 combatants.
 Suffolk became a prisoner.
 The French had some 1200 troops and their losses appear to have been light.
 Joan moved her army to Meung-sur-Loire.
 There, she decided to launch an assault.

 The Battle of Meung-sur-Loire

 Then, Joan began her attacks.
 English defenses at Meung-sur-Loire consisted of three components: the walled town, the fortification at the bridge, and a large walled castle just outside the town.
 The castle served as headquarters to the English command of John, Lord Talbot and Thomas, Lord Scales.

 Joan of Arc and Duke John II of Alençon controlled a force that included captains Jean d'Orléans, Gilles de Rais, Jean Poton de Xaintrailles, and La Hire.
-Estimates of numerical strength vary with the Journal du Siège d'Orléans citing 6000 - 7000 for the French.
-A number that large probably counts noncombatants.
+Estimates of French numerical strength vary, with the Journal du Siège d'Orléans citing around 6000 - 7000 for the French.
+A number of that size likely counts noncombatants.

 The English force's numbers remain uncertain, but are lower than the French.
 They were led by Lord Talbot and Lord Scales.
 Bypassing the city and the castle, they staged a frontal assault on the bridge fortifications, conquered it in one day, and installed a garrison.
 This hampered English movement south of the Loire.